AveryJD/website-analytics-with-avery/static/posts/003_tanking_effectiveness_one.md

 **Seasons After Tanking Before Winning First Cup:** N/A

 **Summary:**
 In the 24 seasons that the Wild have played, they have made the playoffs 13 times.
 In those 13 playoff runs, the Wild have made it out of the first round only 3 times.
 The highest in the standings they've placed is 5th, while the lowest is 25th.
 Minnesota has constantly been competitive, but rarely dominant.
 Many blame this on the lack of star power they've had over the years.
-That is, until former fith round pick Kirill Kaprizov came over from Russia and gave Wild fans a truly elite player to cheer for.
+That is, until former fith-round pick Kirill Kaprizov came over from Russia and gave Wild fans a truly elite player to cheer for.

-Previous big moves from the Wild include the signings of Zach Parise and Ryan Suter in 2012, drafting Marian Gaborik, 3rd overall in their inaugural draft, and trading Kevin Fiala for eventual Calder runner-up, Brock Faber, and a first round pick.
+Previous big moves from the Wild include the signings of Zach Parise and Ryan Suter in 2012, drafting Marian Gaborik, 3rd overall in their inaugural draft, and trading Kevin Fiala for eventual Calder runner-up, Brock Faber, and a first-round pick.
 All these moves have made the Wild better (at least for a period of time), but nothing quite enough to make them contenders.
 Is Kaprizov and their current core enough to get them out of NHL purgatory, or will Minnesota remain good enough to stay out of the basement, but bad enough to not reach the top?

 **Classification:** Did not tank, did win, bubble playoff team.